Last Updated on: 22nd August 2024, 03:32 pm

 ● Gums bleed easily when brushing teeth or flossing

-● Foul-smelling breath that doesn’t go away
+● Foul breath that doesn’t go away

 ● Pain while chewing